shanf-gh/100-days-of-code/README.md

 # #100DaysOfCode Log - Round 1 - Fabien

 The log of my #100DaysOfCode challenge.
 Started on [August 11, 2018].
+### Day 030 September 09, 2018
+**Today's Progress**:
+Added images to the cards and formated them to have space between them when the flex properties push the last card to the next line.
+I am putting a reminder to work on code everyday.
+I haven't been putting as much time as I would like.
+I believe this project will need no ore than 2 hours work to complete.

+### Day 029 September 08, 2018
+**Today's Progress**:
+Worked a bit on the products section of the fCC Product page project.

 ### Day 028 September 07, 2018
 **Today's Progress**: